OnePlus recently announced its latest “flagship killer,” the mid-range OnePlus Nord 2

 Upsie: Great Protection for Your Phone

 All that said, if you ultimately settle on a different phone — one that has been released in the USA — Upsie is here to help.
-Upsie offers industry-leading smartphone extended warranties
+Upsie offers industry-leading smartphone subscription warranties

-, with accident protection.
-Their warranties are affordably priced, often up to 70 percent more affordable than alternative warranties, with clear terms and conditions that are easy to understand.
-Upsie’s customer claim’s team is professional and US-based, ready to help 24/7 if you need to make a claim.
+with accident protection.
+Their warranties are affordably priced and more affordable than alternative warranties, with clear terms and conditions that are easy to understand.
+Upsie’s customer claim’s team is professional and ready to help 24/7 if you need to make a claim.

 If you’re looking for an extended warranty for your OnePlus phone, Upsie is a fantastic choice.